 Anxious me began to sweat, hyperventilate and everything that adrenaline does to my nervous system when I’m scared.

-In fact, when I finally went out onto the stage, I was so nervous that I was shaking like a car that was struggling to get started but never did and finally died.
+In fact, when I finally went out onto the stage, my nervous singing was so bad that I shook a car struggling to start but never did and finally died.

 Which is almost what I did.